VictorioMaculan/internet-speed-tracker/README.md

  trackyournet 15 -u min -f {Your file/dir path here!} -r 10
  ```

- ## Final Message
+ ## Final Message / Requirements
  It's my first command line application and the first project I'm uploading to PyPI, so if you find a bug or have a suggestion, please, post it on [issues](https://github.com/VictorioMaculan/internet-speed-tracker/issues).
+(By the way, I pretend to add more ways of outputting the data).

- (By the way, I pretend to add more ways of outputting the data)
+ The packages/modules I used in this project are listed on [requirements.txt](https://github.com/VictorioMaculan/internet-speed-tracker/blob/main/requirements.txt).